-Command and control is depicted in the diagram in Appendix B, which outlines the complex relationship between the London Boroughs, Local Authority regional coordination arrangements and the multi-agency coordination arrangements.
+Command and control is depicted in the diagram in Appendix C, which outlines the complex relationship between the London boroughs, local authority regional coordination arrangements and the multi-agency coordination arrangements.

-5.2.1 Strategic Level: London Local Authority Gold (LLAG)
+Strategic Level: London Local Authority Gold (LLAG)

-With the potential for 33 London Boroughs to operate at Incident Response level simultaneously, it is impractical for each individual Council Gold to attend the multi-agency Strategic Coordinating Group (SCG).
-Therefore, one Local Authority's Chief Executive represents all LLAs under the title London Local Authority Gold (LLAG).
+With the potential for 33 London Boroughs to operate at incident response level simultaneously, it is impractical for each individual Council Gold to attend the multi-agency Strategic Coordinating Group (SCG).
+Therefore, one Local Authority's Chief Executive represents all London local Authorities under the title London Local Authority Gold (LLAG).

-The LLAG role was formalised in the Gold Resolution, which, in addition to a Local Authority Chief Executive representing all London Local Authorities at SCG meetings, it empowers LLAG, under certain circumstances, to commit and coordinate Local Authority resources and expenditure in support of affected London Boroughs.
+The LLAG role was formalised in the Gold Resolution, which, in addition to a Local Authority Chief Executive representing all London Local Authorities at SCG meetings, it empowers LLAG, under certain circumstances, to commit and coordinate local authority resources and expenditure in support of affected London boroughs.